Thereatra/Discord-Zendesk-Darkmode/README.md

 ## Initial goal

-The goal of this repository is to both merge and move the [Discord Feedback Dark](https://userstyles.org/styles/165795) & [Discord Support Dark](https://userstyles.org/styles/166961) themes to a centralized location, and to provide a way for users to modify and add to the themes, should it be needed.
+The goal of this repository is to both merge the [Discord Feedback Dark](https://userstyles.org/styles/165795) & [Discord Support Dark](https://userstyles.org/styles/166961) themes and to move them to a centralized location, this will in turn provide a way for users to more easily modify and share improvements of the themes.
 This also means that the themes on Userstyles.org will not receive any further updates.

 ## Preview